EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/organising_software_projects.md

 ## What are some good practices in organising software projects?

-### Description Below are some good practices for setting up and maintaining a software (or a research) project's directory structure and storing code, data, results, tests, auxiliary information and metadata.
+Below are some good practices for setting up and maintaining a software (or a research) project's directory structure and storing code, data, results, tests, auxiliary information and metadata.

-### Solution

 - **Top-level directory of the project**
   - Put all files related to a project into a single directory.